 There is nothing more frustrating than preparing a delicious dish and then not having the proper serving piece to put it on.
 I like to set out my serving pieces on the table ahead of time to make sure everything fits and works well together.
 It’s much easier to rearrange empty serving dishes than it is to shuffle full dishes at the last minute.
 I even label them so I don’t forget what goes where.

-Because I hate to be rushed at the last minute and especially do not like trying to dodge guests to finish setting things up (I love our house, but the flow from front door around to the dining room / kitchen area can get super tight), I try to have everything ready at least 10 minutes ahead of time.
+I hate to be rushed at the last minute and especially do not like trying to dodge guests to finish setting things up (I love our house, but the flow from front door around to the dining room / kitchen area can get super tight).
+So I try to have everything ready at least 10 minutes ahead of time.
 This obviously didn’t work this day with the Artichoke Dip still in the oven until the last minute.

 Step 5 – Enjoy